 - (a) Estimate this model by logit, interpret the estimated parameters, in particular the estimated education effect.
 Draw a picture as in part (1b.) above of the probability of quitting as a function of years of education.
 Explain the connection between the parameter estimates and the picture. - (b) Explore the effect of gender along the lines of question 1b. - (c) Evaluate the logit specification by computing the Pregibon diagnostic suggested in class and interpret. - (d) Presumably, there is a fixed cost of hiring and training so there is an incentive on the part of the firm to avoid hiring workers who are likely to quit after only a few months.
 How would your findings be expected to influence the firms willingness to hire workers of various education levels? - 4.
 Now we wish to reconsider the sexdexlex productivity model of Part 1 exploring the consequences of "sample selectivity".
-Suppose instead of observing the entire sample of 683 individuals, we instead observed productivity only for those who didn't quit. - (a) Use the Heckman two-step procedure to estimate the productivity equation of Part 1, using only the non-quitters.

-- (b) Compare and contrast the results from (1.) with your previous results using the full sample, and the results from (naively) applying OLS to the restricted sample.
+Suppose instead of observing the entire sample of 683 individuals, we instead observed productivity only for those who didn't quit. - (a) Use the Heckman two-step procedure to estimate the productivity equation of Part 1, using only the non-quitters. - (b) Compare and contrast the results from (1.) with your previous results using the full sample, and the results from (naively) applying OLS to the restricted sample.
 In particular, discuss how the inferences drawn above are altered by the sample selection of non-quitters. - 5.
-Finally we would like to consider a more detailed analysis of quit behavior based on a sample of (censored) survival times rather than the binary dependent variable used in question 2. - (a) Exploratory data analysis of these survival times is usefully done via the Kaplan Meier estimator.
-Investigate the efect of gender on quit behavior by estimating seperate survival curves for men and women.
-Then stratify the sample into three education levels: less than 12 years, exactly 12, and more than 12, and plot the corresponding KM curves for the three groups and interpret. - (b) Now estimate a Cox proportional hazard model like the one used in question 3.) based on the survival time data and interpret the model, comparing with the results in that question.
+We would like to consider a more detailed analysis of quit behavior based on a sample of (censored) survival times rather than the binary dependent variable used in question 2. - (a) Exploratory data analysis of these survival times is usefully done via the Kaplan Meier estimator.
+Investigate the efect of gender on quit behavior by estimating separate survival curves for men and women.
+Then stratify the sample into three education levels: less than 12 years, exactly 12, and more than 12, and plot the corresponding KM curves for the three groups and interpret.